5 ways to pay off your credit cards

 So, another Christmas season has come and gone and for many of us, that means dealing with the upcoming credit card statements and figuring how to pay off the debt.
 The worst thing you can do financially is carrying credit card debt especially debt that is costing you 18 to 28%.
 Christmas is fun because it is the season for giving but remember, the bills will still be there long after the thrill of giving and receiving has gone.

-In today’s world almost everyone uses credit but most people get little to no training on budgeting, saving money or using credit wisely.
-Hear are some strategies to get out of credit card debt:
+In today’s world, almost everyone uses credit but most people get little to no training on budgeting, saving money or using credit wisely.
+Here are some strategies to get out of credit card debt: